-Since joining the staff of FTCWatch in February 2013, Claude R. Marx has written about a range of subjects such as the implications of certain mergers on consumers, the regulation of advertising and attempts by Congress to overhaul the patent system.
+Since joining the staff of FTCWatch in February 2013, Claude R. Marx has written about a range of subjects such as congressional efforts to overhaul antitrust laws, the impact of certain mergers on consumers, and the regulation of advertising and attempts by Congress to overhaul the patent system.

 As a reporter for the Credit Union Times, Claude covered the government’s rescue of some of the financially troubled wholesale credit unions, which had the potential to bring down the entire credit union system.